Sequential Agent Loops

 Limitations

-max_parallel_tasks budget alongside chat, schedules, and other traffic.failed; remaining runs are skipped.interrupted.
+max_parallel_tasks budget alongside chat, schedules, and other traffic.abort (default) stops the loop with status failed at the first failed iteration. continue tolerates failed iterations and proceeds, but still aborts (failed) after max_consecutive_failures consecutive failures — the streak resets on any success.
+See Handling Failures above.interrupted.
 They do not auto-resume; start a new loop.max_runs is capped at 100, delay at 1 hour, and per-run timeout at 2 hours.